 Payroll tax exemption - Businesses unable to trade

-- The exemption applies to wages paid or payable by eligible employers for a specified period – the months of September, October and/or November 2020.
+- The exemption applies to wages paid or payable by eligible employers for a specified period – any of the months in the period 1 December 2020 to 30 June 2021.

 - The Payroll Tax Exemption Determination sets out, for the purposes of the exemption the eligibility requirements and the period of exemption.
-(Taxation Administration (Payroll Tax - Businesses Not Permitted to Operate) COVID-19 Exemption Scheme Determination 2020 - DI2020-279)
+(Taxation Administration (Payroll Tax - Businesses Not Permitted to Operate) COVID-19 Exemption Scheme Determination 2021 - DI2021-10)

 - An eligible employer is an employer who controls or operates a business that is unable to trade due to an emergency direction in force under section 120 of the Public Health Act 1997 in respect of a COVID-19 declaration.